Bourman Surname

 Where Does The Last Name Bourman Come From? nationality or country of origin

-Bourman (Russian: Боурман) is borne by more people in The United States than any other country/territory.
-It can appear in the variant forms:.
-For other possible spellings of this last name click here.
+The last name Bourman (Russian: Боурман) is held by more people in The United States than any other country or territory.
+It can be rendered in the variant forms:.
+Click here to see other potential spellings of Bourman.

 How Common Is The Last Name Bourman? popularity and diffusion

-This surname is the 1,231,034th most widespread last name in the world It is held by approximately 1 in 38,558,444 people.
-This last name is mostly found in The Americas, where 61 percent of Bourman reside; 60 percent reside in North America and 60 percent reside in Anglo-North America.
+This last name is the 1,231,034th most frequently used surname at a global level, borne by approximately 1 in 38,558,444 people.
+The last name Bourman is primarily found in The Americas, where 61 percent of Bourman reside; 60 percent reside in North America and 60 percent reside in Anglo-North America.

-It is most commonly held in The United States, where it is borne by 113 people, or 1 in 3,207,601.
-In The United States Bourman is mostly concentrated in: Minnesota, where 54 percent are found, North Carolina, where 11 percent are found and Wisconsin, where 11 percent are found.
-Besides The United States it exists in 10 countries.
+The surname Bourman is most frequently held in The United States, where it is held by 113 people, or 1 in 3,207,601.
+In The United States it is mostly found in: Minnesota, where 54 percent are found, North Carolina, where 11 percent are found and Wisconsin, where 11 percent are found.
+Excluding The United States Bourman is found in 10 countries.
 It is also common in Australia, where 25 percent are found and South Africa, where 6 percent are found.

 Bourman Family Population Trend historical fluctuation

-The frequency of Bourman has changed through the years.
-In The United States the share of the population with the last name expanded 323 percent between 1880 and 2014 and in England it contracted 94 percent between 1881 and 2014.
+The prevalency of Bourman has changed over time.
+In The United States the number of people carrying the Bourman last name expanded 323 percent between 1880 and 2014 and in England it decreased 94 percent between 1881 and 2014.

 Bourman Last Name Statistics demography

-The religious devotion of those bearing the Bourman last name is primarily Catholic (100%) in Ireland.
+The religious devotion of those carrying the surname is primarily Catholic (100%) in Ireland.

-In The United States those bearing the Bourman surname are 12.15% more likely to be registered with the Democratic Party than the national average, with 65.38% registered with the party.
+In The United States those bearing the Bourman surname are 12.15% more likely to be registered Democrats than the national average, with 65.38% registered with the party.

 The amount Bourman earn in different countries varies markedly.
 In South Africa they earn 50.75% more than the national average, earning R 358,248 per year and in United States they earn 1.88% more than the national average, earning $43,962 USD per year.